coderbeez/qwerty/README.md

 2. **Links** Language links are again grouped under familiar topic headings and categorised by type, i.e instruct, practice, resource and other.
 Students can create a new link, add a star rating or report a problem with an existing link.
 No registration or login is required for Links.

-3. **Distraction** Inspiration and motivation is provided by coding quotes, suggested language links, daily award site links and a Spotify playlist for those times when stack overflow just isn’t delivering.
+3. **Distraction** Inspiration and motivation is provided by coding quotes, suggested language links, daily award site links and a Spotify playlist for those times when Stack Overflow just isn’t delivering.

 ## User Stories